maninderaujla/Project2/README.md

-# new Project
+# New Project 2
-Project 2
+This project was cretaed from local machine.